Material Issues

 • *1

-Societal costs associated with learning how to use smartphones and economic benefits from the Increase of Smartphone Users
+Societal costs associated with learning how to use smartphones and economic benefits from the Increase of Smartphone users

 • *2